otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Client creates the Client Profile, as defined in the OTRv4 specification.
 See the [Client Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#user-profile) section of the OTRv4 specification for details.
-It include every Ed448 long-term public key it locally has.
+It includes every Ed448 long-term public key it locally has.
 1. Client creates Prekey Profiles, as defined in OTRv4 specification.
 See the [Prekey Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#prekey-profile)